utreexo/biptreexo/utreexo-p2p-bip.md

 00  01  02  03  04  05  06  07  08  09  10  11  12  13  14  15
 ```

-The synchronizing node has a roots commited at block height 09, with roots at 28 and 20.
+The synchronizing node has a roots committed at block height 09, with roots at 28 and 20.

 ```
 28